openEOPlatform/documentation/authentication/index.md

 Please read the [information page for Early Adopters](https://openeo.cloud/early-adopters/) first.
 :::

-To get started, please [apply for in the openEO platform organization](https://aai.egi.eu/registry/co_petitions/start/coef:327).
+To get started, please [apply to the openEO Platform virtual organization](https://aai.egi.eu/registry/co_petitions/start/coef:327).
-You may be asked to log in again with the account you've previously connected to EGI check-in.
+You may be asked to log in again with the account you have previously connected to EGI check-in.

 ::: tip Note
 The instructions below are available in English, but may be localized to your preferred language.
 :::

-Once you are logged in, a registration form with the title '*Join openEO Platform" will show up, which you can start by clicking '*Begin*'.
+Once you are logged in, a registration form with the title '*Join openEO Platform*' will show up, which you can start by clicking '*BEGIN*'.

 <figure>
     <img src="./join1.png" alt="Join openEO Platform - Step 1">